Skip to main content

 2. DelegationFilterProxy

-• This step is very crucial in a Spring Security-driven application since the servlet container doesn't understand Spring Beans and their configuration.
+• This step is crucial in a Spring Security-driven application.
+Since the servlet container doesn't understand Spring Beans and their configuration, the DelegationFilterProxy helps delegate control to the Spring Bean.

 3. Filter Chain Proxy